dominicarrojado/dominicarrojado.github.io/posts/how-to-setup-local-development-for-mjml-framework.md

 .DS_Store
 ```

 That's it!
-You now have a local development setup for MJML framework and start building email templates.
+You now have a local development setup for MJML framework and can start building email templates.
 I hope this was helpful and please don't forget to share.
 For the [next post](/posts/building-an-email-template-with-mjml-framework/), it's all about building an email template using MJML framework and it will utilize this setup.
-So you're interested, please go ahead and check it out.
+So if you're interested, please go ahead and check it out.

 Cheers ~